The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 December 2, 2022 ยท 7 min read

-There are several tools and libraries available online to build a web scraping application in minutes.
-Yet, if you want your crawling and scraping process to be reliable, you need to follow some web scraping best practices.
+Several tools and libraries are available online to build a web scraping application in minutes.
+Yet, if you want your crawling and scraping process to be reliable, follow the best web scraping practices.

-Now, you might be wondering why you need web scraping.
-First, scraping the Web can save you a lot of time.
-This is because web scraping allows you to automatically retrieve public data from the Web.
+First, scraping the web can save you a lot of time because it allows you to retrieve public data automatically.
 Compare this operation with manual copying, and you'll see the difference.

-• Machine learning: data scraped can easily become the main source of your machine learning and AI processes.
+• Machine learning: Data scraped can easily become the primary source of your machine learning and AI processes.

-Let's now see how you can build a reliable web scraper with the most important web scraping best practices.
+Let's now see how to build a reliable web scraper with the most important web scraping best practices.

 Top 10 Web Scraping Best Practices

-Your crawler should never make too many requests to the same server in a short time.
-That's because your target website may not be able to deal with such a high load.
+Your crawler should only make a few requests to the same server in a short time.
+That's because your target website may be unable to handle such a high load.
 So, be sure to add a pause time after each request.

 This delay between requests allows your web crawler to visit pages without affecting the experience of other users.
 After all, performing too many requests could overload the server.
 That'd make the target website of your scraping process very slow for all visitors.

 Plus, executing many requests may activate anti-scraping systems.
-These have the power to block your scraper from accessing the site, and you shouldn't overlook them.
+These can block your scraper from accessing the site, and you shouldn't overlook them.
 In other terms, the goal of your web crawler is to visit all pages of interest of a website, not to perform a DoS attack.

 Also, consider running the crawler at off-peak times.
-For example, traffic to the target website is likely to drop significantly at night.
+For example, traffic to the target website will likely drop significantly at night.
 That's one of the most popular web scraping best practices.

 Many websites rely on APIs to retrieve data.
 If you aren't familiar with this concept, an API (Application Programming Interface) is a way for two or more applications to communicate and exchange data.

-Most websites retrieve the data needed to render Web pages from APIs in the frontend.
+Most websites retrieve the data needed to render web pages from the front-end APIs.
 Now, let's assume that's what your target site's doing.
-In this scenario, you can sniff these API calls in the XHR tab of Network section of your browser's development tools.
+In this scenario, you can sniff these API calls in the XHR tab of the Network section of your browser's development tools.
 Learn how to intercept HXR requests in Python.

 Network XHR Requests